-In addition to these specific instructions, you also should use the 2019 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2021 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- Who must file.
+- Who must file. ٠

 - When and where to file.

 - Electronic reporting.

 - Corrected and void returns.

 - Statements to recipients.

-- Taxpayer identification numbers (TINs).
+- Taxpayer identification numbers (TINs). •

-- Backup withholding.
+- Backup withholding. ٠

 - Penalties.

-- The definitions of terms applicable for chapter 4 purposes that are referenced in these instructions.
+The definitions of terms applicable for the purposes of chapter 4 of the Internal Revenue Code that are referenced in these instructions.

-- Other general topics.
+· Other general topics.